-Ania, Amerey (and baby Moira and Cecilia) and I stopped at the play ground by the Mon River after lunch yesterday.
-The weather was sunny and close to sixty and after last week’s bout with Jonas, it was nice to get outside.
-Cecilia tromped around the playground, walking in the piles of snow and mud, trying every nook and cranny, joyfully waving at other kids before she camped out in the sand box.
-Amerey and I sat on the bench next to sandbox and Cecilia began a conversation with a Mom and little boy on the other side of the fence.
+Ania, Amerey (and baby Moira and Cecilia) and I stopped at the playground by the Mon River after lunch one day.
+The weather was sunny and close to sixty.
+It was nice to get outside.
+Cecilia tromped around the playground trying every nook and cranny, joyfully waving at other kids before she camped out in the sandbox.
+Amerey and I sat on the bench next to sandbox and Cecilia began a conversation with a Mom and a little boy on the other side of the fence.

 “Is that Mom speaking Polish?”
 Amerey asked me.